 No extra credit will be given to allow for grade improvements.
-The school does not modify assignments or grades or give extra credit to improve a grade.
+The school does not modify assignments or grades.
 No exceptions.

 Middle School Prep & Middle School Students

 Students having difficulty and needing extra help in a class are held responsible for meeting with the teacher and advisor.
 Students must take the initiative to meet with the teacher.
 Designated times are in the student's schedule to receive support from their teachers.